 We all know the drill.
 We have taken the decision to declutter our home and to simplify our life in the process.
 We toss stuff, donate stuff, and sell stuff.
-Suddenly, between two dusty World War Two lamps, we spot our childhood teddy bear.
+Suddenly, between a set of dusty World War Two lamps, we spot our childhood teddy bear.

 When organizing our home, we come across three major categories of items: the essential, the expendable, and the doubtful.

 The first group contains the items which we use every day as well as sentimental objects.
 Think of your bed, your most important clothes, your wedding ring, or your university diploma.

 The second comprises all the unnecessary stuff that we have hoarded over the years.
 Cheap plastic souvenirs, worn-out t-shirts, 10-year old cell phones, and a whole bunch of crappy old magazines.

 The third section is where it gets interesting.
 The “doubtful” are the items we are unsure about.
 These might be gifts, antique furniture, or somewhat useful electronic devices.